bretwardjames/asana-warrior/README.md

    ```bash
    asana-warrior install-hook
    ```
-   This drops small scripts into `~/.task/hooks/{on-add,on-modify,on-delete}.d` so that after you add, modify, or delete tasks, `asana-warrior sync` will automatically run.
+   This drops small scripts into `~/.task/hooks/on-add-asana-warrior` and `~/.task/hooks/on-exit-asana-warrior` so that after you add a task or exit Taskwarrior, `asana-warrior sync` will automatically run.